Taqwashorman/Medical-Project-Diabetes-/README.md

 ### Dataset:

 The dataset used for this project contains medical records and diagnostic measurements related to diabetes.
 The dataset includes features such as:
 Pregnancies
-Glucose
+,Glucose
-Blood Pressure
+,Blood Pressure
-Skin Thickness
+,Skin Thickness
-Insulin
+,Insulin
-BMI (Body Mass Index)
+,BMI (Body Mass Index)
-Diabetes Pedigree Function
+,Diabetes Pedigree Function
-Age
+,Age
-Outcome (0 = No Diabetes, 1 = Diabetes)
+,Outcome (0 = No Diabetes, 1 = Diabetes)

 ### Tasks & Methodology:

 1. Data Analysis & Preprocessing

 Identify missing values and apply appropriate imputation techniques.

 Detect and handle outliers using statistical methods.

 Check for class imbalance and apply resampling techniques if necessary.

 Normalize/scale numerical features for better model performance.

-3. Feature Engineering
+2. Feature Engineering

 Perform correlation analysis to remove redundant features.

 Create new meaningful features if needed.

 Apply Principal Component Analysis (PCA) to reduce dimensionality (if required).

-4. Model Optimization
+3. Model Optimization

 Tune hyperparameters using Grid Search or Random Search.

 Experiment with different kernel functions (linear, RBF, polynomial).

 Use feature selection techniques to improve model efficiency.

-5. Model Evaluation
+4. Model Evaluation

 Assess the model using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.

 Perform cross-validation to ensure generalization.

 ### Results & Findings